4awpawz/trio/README.md

 ## Front Matter

 Trio projects can make extensive use of YAML front matter to add content to and customize their web pages.
-Trio also predefines and reserves several front matter properties that can be used.
+Trio also predefines and reserves several front matter data properties that can be used.

+__!__ _Trio uses the resilient and fast [gray-matter library](https://github.com/jonschlinkert/gray-matter) to implement its front matter support.
+If you aren't already familiar with front matter you are urged to follow the link to this library and read its excellent documentation._

-__!__ _You are free to define and use your own front matter properties to further customize your web pages as long as they do not collide with the the names of those predefined by Trio._
+__!__ _You are free to define and use your own front matter data properties to further customize your web pages as long as they do not collide with the the names of those predefined by Trio._

-__!__ _Trio uses the open and close HTML comment tags (i.e. &lt;!--, --&gt;) as YAML front matter open and close delimiters, so front matter will not cause .html and .md page formatting issues._
+__!__ _Trio uses the open and close HTML comment tags (i.e. &lt;!--, --&gt;) as YAML front matter open and close delimiters, so front matter will not create formatting issues in your .html and .md files._

-### Front Matter Properties Predefined By Trio
+### Front Matter Data Properties Predefined By Trio

 #### template